 Similarly, some dogs are trained from birth to be fighting dogs or vicious guard dogs, and all too often such canines end up attacking human beings, causing major injuries that could require expensive reconstructive surgery after the fact.

 When this happens, the dog’s owner or handler can be held liable in civil court for the damages to persons or property that happened because of their dog.
 If you or a loved one were attacked by a dog and want to speak to a Dog Bite Lawyer about taking legal action in civil court, contact the Law Offices of Greg Prosmushkin, P.C. to discuss your options under the law.

-Breed can play a role in how prone to attack a given dog may be, although it is not the only characteristic that can influence how bite-prone a canine is.
+The breed can play a role in how prone to attack a given dog maybe, although it is not the only characteristic that can influence how bite-prone a canine is.
 Some toy breeds are considered to be more naturally aggressive, such as Chihuahuas.
 However, even these naturally energetic, aggressive breeds of dogs can be taught to behave around people and other dogs by a caring owner who enrolls them in obedience training.

 The American Veterinary Medical Association published a literature review in 2014 on the role of breed in dog attacks.
 Their findings showed that German Shepherd dogs, mixed-breed dogs and pit bulls were the breeds most commonly implicated in major bite injuries.
 Pit bulls were most common in fatal attacks, possibly due to their tendency to be trained for use as fighting dogs (and thus, undergoing abuse from owners).